 Every Friday evening at services, we ask for names of those who are ill and offer a misheberach – prayer for healing.
 The clergy are available to call or visit the sick.

 A wedding symbolizes the greatest hopes, dreams and aspirations for a couple.
 We at United Hebrew are always honored to be a part of such an important event.
 Whether the wedding is for two Jews, a Jew and a non-Jew, heterosexual or same-gendered couples, the clergy of United Hebrew looks forward to guiding you through the process from the moment of engagement through the breaking of the glass.
 Seeking to form sacred relationships with those intending to marry, we can counsel you on every aspect of your preparations for the wedding and life beyond.
 We work with each couple to ensure that their marriage is as wonderful as the ceremony itself.
-Please contact Emily Goldberg for information.
+Please contact Esther Olson for information.